Battle of Elbistan: Battle

-The Mongols attacked first and charged the Mamluk heavy cavalry.
-At the start of the battle many of the Bedouin irregulars in the Mamluk army were also killed.
+The battle begun with a charge of the Mongols and Georgians which smashed through the Egyptian Mamluk army's center and drove back their the left wing.
+At the start of the battle many of the Bedouin irregulars in the Egyptian Mamluk army were also killed.
 Their attack was concentrated on the left flank of the Mamluk army.
 This resulted in the Sultan's standard bearers (sanjaqiyya) being killed.
 The Mamluks however were able to regroup and launch a counter-attack.
 Baibars himself went with a few troops to deal with the Mongol right flank that was pounding his left flank.
 Baibars ordered a force from the army from Hama to reinforce his left.
 The large Mamluk numbers were able to overwhelm the Mongol force.
 The Mongols instead of retreating dismounted from their horses.
 Some Mongols were able to escape and took up positions on the hills.
 Once they became surrounded they once again dismounted, and fought to the death.
 During the battle, the Mongols destroyed the Mamluk left wing, consisting of many Bedouin irregulars, but were ultimately defeated.

 It seems that both sides were expecting assistance from the army of the Pervâne and his Seljuks.
 The Pervâne had attempted to ally himself with both factions to keep his options open, but fled the battle with the Seljuk Sultan to Tokat.
 The Seljuk army was present near the battle, but did not take part.
 After the battle many Rumi soldiers were taken captive.
 Others joined the Mamluks willingly.
 Pervane's son Muhadhdhab al-Din was captured.
 In addition many Mongol officers and common soldiers were taken prisoner.
 Two of the soldiers captured, Qipchaq and Salar, would become mamluks of Qalawun and would become very important amirs.
 The Mongol officers' lives were spared as well.